Saudi women's rights activist Hathloul freed from jail, relatives say | Law-Order

 Saudi officials have not commented on her conviction or sentencing.
 There was no immediate comment on her release.
 The White House has said President Joe Biden, who is taking a firmer line with Saudi Arabia than predecessor Donald Trump, expects Riyadh to improve its human rights record, including releasing political prisoners.

-"Pleased to see the release of Loujain al-Hathloul.
-This is a good thing," U.S. National Security Adviser Jake Sullivan tweeted.
+"Releasing her was the right thing to do," Biden said of Hathloul.
 U.N.
 Secretary-General Antonio Guterres welcomed her release, spokesman Stephane Dujarric said.

 "But I think it is important that others who are in the same condition as her, who have been jailed for the same reasons as her, also be released and that charges be dropped against them," he told reporters.
 Hathloul, detained along with several other women's rights activists, was convicted on charges including seeking to change the Saudi political system and harming national unity.